Let me ask you something. are you able to work out what in your life is urgent vs important?

 I like to call each of the numbers a specific name – as I tend to! – and they are easier to remember like this:-

 1 = Urgent and Important “FIREFIGHTING”

 3 = Urgent and Not Important “DRAINING”

 4 = Not Urgent and Not Important “WASTING”

 Now – to go through them in more detail and show you exactly how they can help you to see things more clearly in your life.

-You need to be able to let everything else slide for a while as and when required, as these things unfortunately do affect us ongoing through life.
-To be aware that they happen, and to expect them along the way will help in your time management.
+You need to be aware that these types of things happen, and expecting them along the way will help in your time management.

 Obviously you can see that if you don’t manage your TO DO list and schedule tasks into your diary regularly, items will gradually move from this section to the FIREFIGHTING section i.e. if you don’t regularly maintain your boiler in your home then one day is may well breakdown and need immediate attention, money and stress – so this is where you have to use your new found time/diary management skills to keep on top of everything – scheduling in a regular maintenance appointment with a plumber will ensure that your boiler is always working to its optimum level.